US to hit Russia with new sanctions for aiding Syria's Assad - Philly

-WASHINGTON (AP) - President Donald Trump on Sunday defended his use of the phrase "Mission Accomplished" to describe a U.S.-led missile attack on Syria's chemical weapons program, even as his aides stressed continuing U.S. troop involvement and plans for new economic sanctions against Russia for enabling the government of Bashar Assad.
+WASHINGTON (AP) - U.S. Ambassador Nikki Haley has indicated new economic sanctions will be announced Monday against Russia for enabling the government of Syrian leader Bashar Assad to continue using chemical weapons.

-Stepping up the pressure on Syria's president, U.S. Ambassador Nikki Haley indicated the sanctions to be announced Monday would be aimed at sending a message to Russia, which she said has blocked six attempts by the U.N.
+The ambassador to the U.N. said Russia has blocked six attempts by the U.N.
 Security Council to make it easier to investigate the use of chemical weapons.

 "Everyone is going to feel it at this point," Haley said, warning of consequences for Assad's foreign allies.

-"The international community will not allow chemical weapons to come back into our everyday life," she said.
+"The international community will not allow chemical weapons to come back into our everyday life," she said in an interview aired Sunday.
 "The fact he was making this more normal and that Russia was covering this up, all that has got to stop."

-Trump tweeted Sunday that the strike was "perfectly carried out" and that "the only way the Fake News Media could demean was by my use of the term "Mission Accomplished.""
-He added that he knew the media would "seize" on the phrase, but said it should be used often.
-"It is such a great Military term, it should be brought back," he wrote.
+President Donald Trump on Sunday said a U.S.-led missile attack on Syria's chemical weapons program was "perfectly carried out."

 Trump tweeted "Mission Accomplished" on Saturday after U.S., French and British warplanes and ships launched more than 100 missiles nearly unopposed by Syrian air defenses.
 While he declared success, the Pentagon said the pummeling of three chemical-related facilities left enough others intact to enable the Assad government to use banned weapons against civilians if it chooses.